 WSE IT’s Multi-Factor Authentication Overview

-For those with smartphones, this push notification to the authenticator app is probably the easiest method, but there are different types of MFA at Hopkins, including time-based generation of numbers and text message alerts.
+For those with smartphones, this push notification to the authenticator app is probably the easiest (and coincidentally, the most secure) method, but there are different types of MFA at Hopkins, including time-based generation of numbers and text message alerts.
 In all cases, the extra authentication acts as a second password for your account, and because each use of MFA is a unique occurrence it provides a very high level of security because it can’t be reused if it is stolen.

 Though the IT@JH documentation does a good job at step-by-step instructions, it can be hard to find and doesn’t provide context-specific for the WSE community.
 This page tries to tie together the how-to instructions with the bigger picture.